Which graphs are rigid in $\ell_p^d$?: Rigidity in lp

-Let $X$ be a finite dimensional real normed linear space.
+Let $X$ be a finite dimensional real normed linear space and let $X^*$ denote the dual space of $X$.
 Let $G=(V,E)$ be a finite simple graph with vertex set $V$, and consider a point $p=(p_v)_{v\in V}\in X^{V}$ such that the components $p_v$ and $p_w$ are distinct for each edge $vw\in E$.
 We refer to $p$ as a {\em placement} of the vertices of $G$ in $X$.
 The pair $(G,p)$ is referred to as a {\em bar-joint framework} in $X$.

 A linear functional $f: X \rightarrow \mathbb{R}$ \emph{supports} a non-zero point $x_0 \in X$ if $f(x_0) = \|x_0\|^2$ and $\sup_{\|x\|\leq 1}\,|f(x)|=\|x_0\|$; if exactly one linear functional supports a non-zero point $x_0$ then we say $x_0$ is \emph{smooth} and define $\varphi_{x_0}$ to be the unique support functional for $x_0$.
 A space $X$ is said to be \emph{smooth} if every non-zero point in $X$ is smooth.
 A space $X$ is said to be \emph{strictly convex} if $\|x+y\|<\|x\|+\|y\|$ whenever $x,y\in X$ are non-zero and $x$ is not a scalar multiple of $y$ (or equivalently, if the closed unit ball in $X$ is strictly convex).
 We will make use of the following elementary facts (see for example \cite[Part III]{beauzamy} and \cite[Ch.~II]{cio} for a general treatment of these topics).